sage-etcher/nsadv-hellorld/README.md

 <https://youtu.be/os8kyX2G1v0>
 The phone's camera is a potato, so sorry bout that-

+This code can also be found hosted over at Usagi Electric's collection of "Hellorld" programs on unique systems, found [here](https://github.com/Nakazoto/Hellorld/wiki/Microcomputers#northstar-advantage).

 ## Bare Metal Hellorld

 This was, for lack of better words, painful.
 The Advantage is a wonderful system, but, it lacks a character out procedure in the PROM.
 Instead, we are given a Standard Character Set and a Video Driver.
 With this, we can print characters to the screen, given a large bit of structuring and preparation.